jonathonracz/harmonaize/README.md

-# harmonAIze

-# GoatMix
+# HarmonAIze

-Welcome to the GoatMix repository!
-Please keep in mind that audio plugins are extremely fickle and complex things when it comes to building, due to the massive number of dependencies, SDKs, and build gymnastics needed to compile them and make them run.
+Welcome to the HarmonAIze repository!
+Please keep in mind that audio applications are extremely fickle and complex things when it comes to building, due to the massive number of dependencies, SDKs, and build gymnastics needed to compile them and make them run.
 That said, this document will attempt to explain as clearly and concisely as possible how to get started.

 ## Step 1: Have the correct build tools.
-MobileMix is tested to build using Xcode 9.1 under macOS High Sierra (10.13).
+HarmonAIze is tested to build using Xcode 9.1 under macOS High Sierra (10.13).

+Python 3.6 is required to be installed under `/usr/local/opt/python3/Frameworks/Python.framework` to build and run.
+It can be installed via `brew install python3`.

 ## Step 2: Clone the repository recursively.